 Encourage them to seek support if they need it.
 Remind your Deacs that good self-care – whether tutoring, counseling, mentoring – is smart.

-Ask your Deac what his/her major is going to be.
-That can add pressure to decide when there is still plenty of time to decide.
+Ask your Deac what their major is going to be, or suggest/hint about a major you would like them to pursue.
+That can add unnecessary pressure when there is still plenty of time to decide.

-[Related to above] Say “what on earth will you do with an X major?”
+[Related to above] Say “what on earth will you do with a [insert academic subject] major?”
 Very few jobs require a specific major.

 Comment on your Deac’s appearance.
-If your Deac has gained a few pounds, he/she knows that already and does not want or need a reminder.
+If your Deac has gained a few pounds, they know that already.
+They are probably dreading you commenting about it, so don’t.

 Get involved in the details.
-Those details could be your Deac’s schedule, their plans to go Greek (or not), their intended major, etc. Let your student have the space to sort that out themselves.
+Those details could be your Deac’s schedule, their plans to go Greek (or not), their campus activities, etc. Let your student have the space to sort that out themselves.

-Be offended if they want to spend time with their friends from high school.
+Be offended if they want to spend time (safely, in COVID-appropriate ways) with their friends from high school.
 They may need to reassure themselves that those friendships are still solid.

 And the biggest DO of all – do have fun!